4W4I5/Semester-4-Notes/CNET/FINALS Prep/CNET QUICK NOTES.md

 		- Entry of sender MAC address
 		- Time of sending
 		- Interface the frame was received on
+	- Filled using self-learning
+		- That is, every unknown sender frame is broadcast/flooded on all interfaces
+			- MAC address and interface added to the table
+			- the response back to the sender is also then recorded and saved as well
+			- the next time the same frame is detected it is automatically sent on its corresponding interface
+		- Routers also have their own IP and hence will also have the same
+			- However, note that only the interface facing the switch is known, all other interfaces away from the network are the responsibility of the router
 # Network Layer
 # Transport Layer
 # Session Layer